Incognoto/incognoto/README.md

  * End to end encryption
  * OAuth & 2-Factor Authentication
  * Zero access architecture means that the data can only be decrypted by the user and not the organization hosting the service
- * Complete anonymizzation of metadata, no IP addresses or visitor history logged, accessible over Tor
+ * Complete anonymization of metadata, no IP addresses or visitor history logged, accessible over Tor
  * Easily auditable since it's made entirely from open source cryptography tools
  * Calendar events, notes, and tasks that dissappear from all invited guests after a specified amount of time
  * Compatable with existing calendaring applications like outlook, thunderbird, evolution, and others by using the [iCalendar Spec RFC 5545](https://en.wikipedia.org/wiki/ICalendar) standard